Lector's Notes*

-Third Sunday of Ordinary Time, Year A, January 27, 2008
+Third Sunday of Ordinary Time, January 22, 2023

-First reading, Isaiah 8:23-9:3
+First Reading, Isaiah 8:23-9:3

 The Liturgical Setting: Over the Sundays of ordinary time this year, we'll read consecutive passages from the Gospel of Matthew.
 Matthew has many quotes and allusions from the Old Testament, because he wrote for Jewish converts to Christianity, who would understand and appreciate them.
 Notice the extended quote from Isaiah in today's gospel.
 This Sunday's first reading includes the verses quoted, loosely, in today's gospel.
 As always, good preparation for proclaiming the first reading is to read the day's gospel, Matthew 4:12-23.